lilscan/horus-fw/README.md

 # Horus 3D Scanner Firmware

-This firmware is written in C.
+This firmware is written in C. Version 0.2.

 Derived from Grbl v0.9 by Jesús Arroyo (Mundo Reader S.L.)